Call us on WhatsApp +94 (724) 777 363

 Udawalawe National Park

-Please note there is an entrance fee to Udawalawe National Park, and some expenses for jeep hire.
+Please be aware that there is an entrance fee required for access to Udawalawe National Park, in addition to expenses associated with hiring a jeep for your visit.

 The Elephant Transit Home